SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 ### Estimates

-`estimate` labels allow you to set estimates in your backlog e.g.:
+`estimate` labels allow you to set estimates in your backlog: e.g.:
 | Label        | Time Estimate |
 | -------------|:-------------:|
 | `estimate: 1` | trivial |